vpoluyaktov/radiocast/service/internal/mocks/data/llm_response.md

 - Expect slightly increased noise and absorption on lower bands (80m/40m) during geomagnetic peaks.
 - If the K-index rises above 4, watch for auroral propagation on VHF and sudden HF blackouts.

+## 🌟 Space Weather Details

+{{.SpaceWeatherDashboardChart}}

+- **X-ray Activity**: Currently at C1.3 level (minor flare activity).
+This is below the threshold for HF blackouts, but watch for any increases to M-class levels which could cause sudden shortwave fadeouts during daylight hours.

+- **Solar Wind**: Elevated at 547.7 km/s, which is contributing to the moderate geomagnetic activity.
+This faster-than-normal solar wind can enhance aurora activity and cause increased absorption on polar paths.

+- **Particle Environment**: Electron flux at 1670 and proton flux at 40 indicate moderate particle activity.
+Higher electron flux can enhance VHF/UHF propagation via auroral scatter for northern operators, while elevated proton flux may cause increased noise on HF.

+- **Aurora Activity**: Current level at 3 suggests minor auroral activity.
+Northern operators (especially in Canada, Alaska, and northern US states) may notice enhanced VHF/UHF signals via auroral reflection, but also possible flutter and distortion on HF signals.

+- **Helium Line**: At 146.8, indicating stable solar activity with no major eruptions expected in the near term.
+This correlates well with the current solar flux readings.

 ## 📡 Propagation Timeline & Technical Details

 {{.PropagationTimelineChart}}